spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

   - The field MUST be eventually unique across the table (until the unique value is provided, the business logic MAY NOT operate appropriately).

 <details><summary markdown='span'>Additional Conventions for Project Development</summary>
-- The table prefix (`spy_`) can be chosen freely if compatibility with framework is not desired.
+- The table prefix (`spy_`) can be chosen freely if compatibility with SCOS featuresis not desired.
 </details>

 **Guidelines**